xeb/dalle-mini-tools/README.md

 A (soon-to-be) collection of tools for generating [dalle-mini](https://github.com/borisdayma/dalle-mini) images

+## Purpose

+This is repository is a collection of tools for doing inference against dalle-mini and dalle-mega.

 ## Installation & Usage

 Install the dependencies, then try out the CLI.
 Once installed, try `python generate.py --help` for more.